kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 # Assignments

 The assessed portion of the coursework for this module consists of one long essay, two presentations, a prospectus with an annotated bibliography, and four blog entries.
-In addition, students are required to come prepared each week having completed the assigned reading and ready to discuss them, and supply a handout for one of their elective readings.
+In addition, students are required to come prepared each week having completed the assigned reading and ready to discuss it, and are required to supply a handout with an overview of their chosen elective readings.

 **Note:** Paper submissions are not requested for any of the assessments.
 You may upload the submissions directly onto MMS.
 Your handout for presentations should also be uploaded to the presentation section of MMS by the beginning of class on the day of the presentation, but hard copies of this for the class should be brought for distribution to everyone.